Jonniebarnsley/SLEpy/README.md

 ## Quick Start

-SLEpy provides tools for calculating sea level equivalent both for a single model run and for model ensembles.
+slepy provides tools for calculating sea level equivalent both for a single model run and for model ensembles.
 It requires netcdf data for ice thickness with dimensions `(x, y, time)` and bed elevation with dimensions `(x, y)` or `(x, y, time)`.
 The ensemble processor assumes a directory structure similar to:
 ```
 data/
 ├── thickness/